 An Email Campaign Example: MailChimp vs. Constant Contact

-Someone recently reached out to us inquiring about the click rate discrepancy between MailChimp and Constant Contact campaigns.
-They were alarmed because email "click rates" had fallen dramatically after switching to MailChimp, but it was actually just a case of different reporting methods and terminology.
+Another email marketing agency reached out to us about the click rate discrepancy between MailChimp and Constant Contact campaigns.
+They were alarmed because their client's "click rates" had fallen dramatically after switching to MailChimp, but it was actually just a case of different reporting methods and terminology.
 As you can see below, two similar email campaigns did report vastly different "click rates", but the actual CTR and CTOR are comparable.

 MailChimp Email Campaign

 - Successful Deliveries: 18617